Relanto-LKM-POC/gen-ai-vibe-code-plugin/overview.md

-# Vibe Code Assistant - Enterprise Salesforce Integration
+# Spec Driven Development - Enterprise Salesforce Integration

 **Transform your enterprise feedback workflow with secure AWS connectivity and intelligent Salesforce integration.**

-## 🚀 What is Vibe Code Assistant?
+## 🚀 What is Spec Driven Development?

-Vibe Code Assistant is a powerful VS Code extension that streamlines enterprise feedback submission through **secure AWS Secrets Manager integration**, **intelligent Salesforce API connectivity**, and **dynamic field discovery**.
+Spec Driven Development is a powerful VS Code extension that streamlines enterprise feedback submission through **secure AWS Secrets Manager integration**, **intelligent Salesforce API connectivity**, and **dynamic field discovery**.
 It provides a seamless interface for submitting feedback to Salesforce with real-time validation and smart relationship-based filtering.

 ## ✨ Key Features